iYassr/SpaceReleaser/README.md

 usage: SpaceReleaser.py [-h] [-p path] [-d file index] [-t number of files] [-f] <br />

 ```
- -h, --help            show this help message and exit<br />
+ -h, --help            show this help message and exit
-  -p path, --path path  provide path to search into<br />
+  -p path, --path path  provide path to search into
-  -d file index, --delete file index<br />
+  -d file index, --delete file index
-                        index of the file to be deleted<br />
+                        index of the file to be deleted
-  -t number of files, --top number of files<br />
+  -t number of files, --top number of files
-                        how many files to display<br />
+                        how many files to display
-  -f, --full            to display the full path of the file<br />
+  -f, --full            to display the full path of the file
 ```

 ### Examples